HomeSellingExpert brand logo

 2. Can you get out of an auction contract?

 In most cases you cannot get out of an auction contract.
-However, if the seller has made misrepresentations about the property then you may have a legal claim against them.
-This could get you out of an auction contract.
+However, if misrepresentations or misleading statements have been made by the auction house, seller, or seller's solicitor then you may have a legal claim against them.
+This could get you out of an auction contract, and recoup some of the money you've lost.

-• If the terms are unreasonable, and if the seller has made misrepresentations, then you may have a claim you can pursue.
+- If the terms are unreasonable, and if the auction house/seller/seller's solicitor have made misrepresentations, then you may have a claim you can pursue.

-As we said though, this is a highly technical area of law and any situation would need to be approached on a case-by-case basis.
+As I said though, this is a highly technical area of law as it relates to auctioneers and estate agents.
+This means any potential claim always needs to be approached on a case-by-case basis.

-To learn more, check out this fantastic article by Cunningtons Solicitors on Misrepresentations at Property Auctions.
+To learn more, check out this in-depth article by Cunningtons Solicitors on Misrepresentations at Property Auctions.

 3. What happens if you back out of an auction bid?